 Sam’s Club Membership Fees

-A basic Sam’s Club membership costs $45 per year.
-The Plus membership is $100 annually and gives members perks such as cash rewards on qualifying purchases, free shipping and pharmacy savings.
+A Sam’s Club basic membership costs just $50 per year, whereas the Sam’s Plus membership costs $100 annually.
+The basic package includes a card for the main account holder and an additional complimentary card for another person living in the same household.
+The Plus membership gives members perks such as cash rewards on qualifying purchases, free shipping and pharmacy savings.

 Sam’s Club’s Member’s Mark

 At Sam’s Club, Member’s Mark is the store label.
 Introduced in 2017, Member’s Mark grew from 21 private manufacturers consolidated into one.
 At the time of the brand’s rollout, Sam’s Club said it had tapped the knowledge of experts worldwide “to procure best-in-class ingredients and processing methods” for its products.